Miguel-Ferreira-hub/Mechatronics-Research-Group/README.md

 </p>

 <h1 align="center">Machine Learning Concept</h1>
-The machine learning concept involves feeding EIS and DRT data as an image representation into a convolutional neural network (cnn), the following example demonstrates a typical image that can be constructed:
+The machine learning concept involves feeding EIS and DRT data as an image representation into a CNN, the following example demonstrates a typical image that can be constructed:

 <p align="center">
   <img src="Images/cnn_image_data.png" alt="Logo" width="500">